 - This recipe is easy to make at home.

-- It's baked seitan and has no oil in the ingredients.
+- It's baked seitan with no oil in the ingredients.

 - Seitan is generally an environmentally friendly protein source, requiring less water and land than animal-based protein sources.